EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Experimental Study

 \subsubsection{Multi-objective Numerical Optimization}

 This subsection evaluates the advantages of GPU acceleration for multi-objective EC algorithms, segmented into two primary investigative parts.
 First, we investigated the scalability of three representative multi-objective EC algorithms: NSGA-II~\cite{NSGA-II}, MOEA/D~\cite{MOEAD}, and IBEA~\cite{IBEA}.
-When scaling problem dimension, we consistently employed a population size of 100, and vice versa.
+When scaling the problem dimension, we consistently employed a population size of 100, and vice versa.
 Subsequently, we assessed the scalability of another three representative multi-objective EC algorithms: NSGA-III~\cite{NSGA-III}, RVEA\cite{RVEA}, and HypE~\cite{HypE} in relation to the number of optimization objectives.
 For this part, the problem dimension was fixed at 100,000.
 All experiments were conducted using DTLZ1~\cite{DTLZ}, one of the most commonly used test functions for multi-objective numerical optimization.

 As shown in Fig.~\ref{fig:system_performance_multi}, NSGA-II notably benefits from GPU acceleration during both problem dimension and population size scaling.
 While MOEA/D's scalability is not as pronounced as NSGA-II, it still substantially benefits from GPU acceleration.
-IBEA also demonstrates significant speed enhancements, particularly for when the problem dimension is high.
+IBEA also demonstrates significant speed enhancements, particularly when the problem dimension is high.

 Notably, the effectiveness of GPU acceleration is intrinsically related to the algorithmic mechanisms.
 For example, the performance improvement in NSGA-II is attributed to the GPU-accelerated computation of dominance relations, which is computationally intensive but amenable to parallelization.
-In contrast, MOEA/D's inherent sequential updates limit its potential for GPU acceleration.
+In contrast, the scalability of MOEA/D is somehow limited by its inherent design.
+Specifically, the sequential update strategy within the reproduction operator requires the completion of one individual's update before proceeding to the next.
+This sequential dependency hampers the potential for parallel processing, which is crucial for GPU acceleration.

 Fig.~\ref{fig:system_performance_scale_obj} indicates that all tested algorithms significantly benefit from GPU acceleration as the number of optimization objectives increases.
 Although these algorithms were not inherently designed for a large number of optimization objectives, they maintain consistent performance up to 100 objectives.
 However, as the count escalates, NSGA-III and HypE's performance diminishes while RVEA remains consistently robust, although the scenarios involving over 100 optimization objectives are rare in practice.